atok624/StudyBuddy/README.md

 ```
 User Authentication: Secure login and signup pages for user authentication.
 Dash: Shows the activities of a particular user
-Notes: User can create, edit and delete notes
+Notes: The user can create, edit, and delete notes
-Reminders: User can set reminders for a particular task
+Reminders: The user can set reminders for a particular task
 Expenses: User can track their expenses
 ```